Flower Shop Mysteries

-Flower Shop Mystery is a series which airs on Hallmark Movies & Mysteries channel.
+Flower Shop Mysteries is a 2016 American television film series that aired originally on a predecessor to the Hallmark Mystery channel.
+The series is available for streaming via Hallmark+.

-The films star Brooke Shields and Brennan Elliott and are filmed in the USA and Canada.
-They are based on the novels by Kate Collins and first aired in 2016.
+Its three films star Brooke Shields and Brennan Elliott and were filmed in the US and Canada.
+Each is based on a same-named novel by Kate Collins.

-Series overview

-The series centers around a florist and ex-New York City lawyer (Shields) and her involvement in criminal investigations with a local ex-private investigator and local bar owner (Elliott).
+The series centers around florist and ex-New York City lawyer Abby Knight (Shields) and her involvement in criminal investigations with local ex-private investigator and bar owner Marco Salvare (Elliott).